TheFranklyn87/Travelio/README.md

 - After we get localhost, click the link to go into it

-- Come back to vs code and type `cd travel-itinerary`
+- Come back to vs code, make new terminal then type `cd travel-itinerary`

 - Then type `node server.js` to run the Gemini API